Sutton Representative Information

 Massachusetts has a legislature made up of senators and representatives.
-Both are elected to 2 year terms in even numbered years and begin their new term in the beginning of odd numbered years.
+Both are elected to two-year terms in even numbered years and begin their new term in the beginning of odd numbered years.

 Massachusetts is broken up into large senatorial districts for our state government.
-There are 40 in total, and they serve 2 year terms.
+There are forty in total, and they serve two-year terms.

 Sutton falls into the "Worcester and Norfolk" district which includes - Bellingham, Blackstone, Douglas, Dudley, Hopedale, Mendon, Milford, Millville, Northbridge, Oxford, Southbridge, Sutton, Uxbridge, and Webster.
 We all share one senator.